dreamcatcher-tech/network/Inbox/2024-08-13 1637 using stripe to process payments.md

 Builders marketplace holds the NFTs, and pays out to them, but the gateway takes in consuming payments, with the builders marketplace being a seller ?

 Consumable as the output.

+A single untouchable entity that holds copyright to all the products, and then relicenses slices of rights to holders in a ledger.
+The rights of the holders are that whenever money is paid to the network for usage, it will be distributed in a fair way.
 ## Test cases
 ### redlids customers payment handling
 Redlids would need to register as a seller.